Health Risks of Nail Biting You Should Know

 Long-Term Nail & Finger Deformities

 Chronic nail biting can permanently change the way your nails grow.
-Severe cases may result in ridges, abnormal shapes, or even the complete loss of the nail plate.

 Dermatologists have also noted links between nail biting and skin conditions like periungual warts growing around the nails.